 The chief executive officer shall ensure that periodic inspections of the operations of the canine section are carried out by an appropriate officer.

-[Regulation 81F inserted in Gazette 7 Oct 1997 p.
+[Regulation 81F inserted: Gazette 7 Oct 1997 p.
 5611.]

 Part XII — Inquiries under section 9 of Act